peterstockwell/DMAP2/README.md

 DMAP2 organises these steps with a series of bash scripts using bash variables to control the analysis.

+If prior work has already performed some steps (genome preparation, mapping) then those can be omitted and appropriate information put in the basic parameter file.
+While the mapping scripts are based on using the bismark bisulphite aligner, other aligners can be used (e.g. bsmap) in which case they can be processed from the diffmeth point at step (d).

 Platforms: both DMAP and DMAP2 have been developed and tested in MacOS X and RH Linux environments.
 DMAP is written in C and should compile under any typical Linux/Unix systems, while DMAP2 should operate with